OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 ### Manual native server setup

-Ensure Python3 is installed on your system
+The native installation baseline is Debian 13 (Trixie) or another supported distribution providing Python 3.13 or newer.
+Ensure Python 3 is installed:

 ```
 python3 --version
-Python 3.11.2
+Python 3.13.5
 ```

 Download project and install dependencies.
 The default main branch is the latest